Schottmann House: 19th century

 The writer Johan Jørgensen Jomtou (1681–1866) was a resident of the building in 1838–39.

-At the time of the 1840 census, No. 53 was home to 65 residents 11 households.
-Charel Andersenm a wall polisher, resided on the ground floor with his wife Metea Marie Andersenm their two sons (aged five and nine), a maid and kidger Nicolai Erik Stabel.
+At the time of the 1840 census, No. 53 was home to 65 residents in 11 households.
+Charel Andersen, a wall polisher, resided on the ground floor with his wife Metea Marie Andersen, their two sons (aged five and nine), a maid and lodger Nicolai Erik Stabel.
 Jens Brus, a master painter, resided on the first floor with his wife Elise Marie Brus, their two children (aged seven and eight), two apprentices and a maid.
 Johan Christian Gerhardt, a grocer (urtekræmmer), resided on the first floor with his wife Marie Gerhardt, their four children (aged four to seven), a grocer (employee), a caretaker and a maid.
 Anton Charel Luplau, a cantor and bell-ringer at Grederich's Church, resided on the third floor with his wife Claudine Luplau and their five children (aged 17 to 25).
 Anne Kirstine Møller, a widow barkeeper, resided in the basement with her two children (aged nine and 11).
 Anne Seselie Sonberg, another widow, employed with cleaning and laundry, resided on the first floor of the side wing with her 26-year-old daughter.
 Anton Alixsander Kolding, a ship carpenter, resided on the second floor of the side wing with his wife Ellen Olsen Kolding and their two children (aged one and three).
 Chatrine Johansen, a widow seemstress, resided on the third floor of the side wing.
 Johan Frederich Abel, a master nail smith, resided on the first floor of the rear wing with his wife Anne Marie Werner, their six children (aged two to 17), his mother-in-law Anne Marie Werner, two smiths (employees) and three apprentices.
 Hans Jørgensen, a coachman, resided on the second floor of the rear wing with his wife Johanne Marie Jørgensen and his six children (aged one to 12).
 Johan Ludvig Liehtenstein, a watchman (and recipient of Dannebrogsordenens Hæderstegn), resided on the second floor of the rear wing.